-A secured credit card works much like any other credit card.
-They’re issued by most well-known banks and credit unions, and you can use them to make purchases wherever credit cards are accepted.
+Most well-known banks and credit unions issue secured credit cards, and you can use them to make purchases wherever credit cards are accepted.

 The main difference between a secured card and an unsecured card is that unsecured credit cards don’t require a security deposit.
-In addition, they base your credit limit on your credit worthiness, while a secured card bases your credit limit on your security deposit.
+In addition, they base your credit limit on your creditworthiness, while a secured card bases your credit limit on your security deposit.

 Secured cards are often easier to get approved for than unsecured cards since the security deposit creates less risk for a lender.
 However, unsecured cards may offer more robust rewards programs and benefits, as well as lower interest rates.